 The use of elemental advantages and the different abilities each Esper has available encourages you to choose your team composition carefully and think hard about what to do each turn.
 However, the main way to succeed in battles in Dislyte is by focusing heavily on turn order, as with most other idle turn-based games.

-Particularly in competitive fights, the main way to win will be by going first, and so many Espers and relics have abilities that allow you to get ahead in the turn order and be faster than your opponent.
+Particularly in competitive fights, the main way to win will be by going first, and so many Espers and Equipment have abilities that allow you to get ahead in the turn order and be faster than your opponent.
 This is vital for success and adds an extra layer of strategy beyond just stat optimization that a lot of other games lack.

 Each Esper has its own unique draws which makes playing any of them a delight.
 The use of tutorials for each Esper helps show you how they’re best used and encourages players to treat battles as more than just things to idle through.
 Once you get into the competitive side of things through the Point War mode, it can get even more fun.